Past projects

 Specific objective:

-st whether areas with a high density of infrastructures have impoverished carnivore communities, while those areas better preserved have more balanced communities, including rare species.
+To test whether areas with a high density of infrastructures have impoverished carnivore communities, while those areas better preserved have more balanced communities, including rare species.

 (c) R. Barrientos